boarfish55/potatofs/README.md

   situations is questionable at best and needs to be reviewed.
 We can't properly interrupt I/O ops in flight at this time.

+  This includes cases where we need to truncate slabs present only on the backend.
+This would happen at FS shutdown where we download the slabs in question and truncate them before unloading the inode structures.
+  If the backend is unavailable, this will be lost and the slabs will never be truncated.
+We probably need to keep a log of pending truncations and resume when the backend is up again.
+The scrubber could probably handle this if it could access that information somewhere (slabdb?)

 TODO
 ====